hwdsl2/setup-ipsec-vpn/docs/ikev2-howto.md

 ### Android 10 and newer

-1. Securely transfer `vpnclient.p12` to your Android device.
+1. Securely transfer the generated `.p12` file to your Android device.
 1. Install <a href="https://play.google.com/store/apps/details?id=org.strongswan.android" target="_blank">strongSwan VPN Client</a> from **Google Play**.
 1. Launch the **Settings** application.
 1. Go to Security -> Advanced -> Encryption & credentials.
 1. Tap **Install from storage (or SD card)**.
-1. Choose the `.p12` file you copied from the VPN server, and follow the prompts.
+1. Choose the `.p12` file you transferred from the VPN server, and follow the prompts.
    **Note:** To find the `.p12` file, click on the three-line menu button, then click on your device name.
 1. Launch the strongSwan VPN client and tap **Add VPN Profile**.
 1. Enter `Your VPN Server IP` (or DNS name) in the **Server** field.
 1. Select **IKEv2 Certificate** from the **VPN Type** drop-down menu.
-1. Tap **Select user certificate**, select your new VPN client certificate and confirm.
+1. Tap **Select user certificate**, select the new client certificate and confirm.
 1. **(Important)** Tap **Show advanced settings**.
 Scroll down, find and enable the **Use RSA/PSS signatures** option.
 1. Save the new VPN connection, then tap to connect.

 ### Android 4.x to 9.x

-1. Securely transfer `vpnclient.p12` to your Android device.
+1. Securely transfer the generated `.p12` file to your Android device.
 1. Install <a href="https://play.google.com/store/apps/details?id=org.strongswan.android" target="_blank">strongSwan VPN Client</a> from **Google Play**.
 1. Launch the strongSwan VPN client and tap **Add VPN Profile**.
 1. Enter `Your VPN Server IP` (or DNS name) in the **Server** field.
 1. Select **IKEv2 Certificate** from the **VPN Type** drop-down menu.
 1. Tap **Select user certificate**, then tap **Install certificate**.
-1. Choose the `.p12` file you copied from the VPN server, and follow the prompts.
+1. Choose the `.p12` file you transferred from the VPN server, and follow the prompts.
    **Note:** To find the `.p12` file, click on the three-line menu button, then click on your device name.
 1. **(Important)** Tap **Show advanced settings**.
 Scroll down, find and enable the **Use RSA/PSS signatures** option.
 1. Save the new VPN connection, then tap to connect.

 ### iOS

-First, securely transfer both `ikev2vpnca.cer` and `vpnclient.p12` to your iOS device, then import them one by one as iOS profiles.
+First, securely transfer the generated `ikev2vpnca.cer` and `.p12` files to your iOS device, then import them one by one as iOS profiles.
 To transfer the files, you may use:

 1. AirDrop, or
-1. Upload the files to your device, tap them in the "Files" app, then go to "Settings" and import, or
+1. Upload the files to your device, tap them in the "Files" app (must be in the "On My iPhone" folder), then follow the prompts to import, or
 1. Host the files on a secure website of yours, then download and import them in Mobile Safari.

-When finished, check to make sure both `vpnclient` and `IKEv2 VPN CA` are listed under Settings -> General -> Profiles.
+When finished, check to make sure both the new client certificate and `IKEv2 VPN CA` are listed under Settings -> General -> Profiles.

 1. Go to Settings -> General -> VPN.
 1. Tap **Add VPN Configuration...**.